Adityaakr/yellow-cli-dapp/GETTING_STARTED.md

 ### Step 5: Watch Auction in Real-Time

 In the interactive menu:
-- Select "🎨 Digital Art Auctions"
+- Select "Auction Operations"
-- Choose "👀 Watch auction"
+- Choose "Watch Auction"
 - Select the auction to monitor
-- Press Ctrl+C to exit watching mode

 **What you'll see:**
 - Live updates as other users place bids